fabiospampinato/monorepo/readme.md

 - [`uint8-encoding`](https://github.com/fabiospampinato/uint8-encoding) `P-DDD-ISO`: Uint8 encoding, a simple way to convert strings to Uint8Arrays and vice versa.
 - [`uint8-to-hex`](https://github.com/fabiospampinato/uint8-to-hex) `PP-DDD-ISO`: The fastest function to convert a Uint8Array to hexadecimal.
 - [`utf16le-encoding`](https://github.com/fabiospampinato/utf16le-encoding) `P-DDD-ISO`: UTF16-le encoding, a.k.a.
 UCS2 encoding, an encoding you probably should never use.
-- [`when-exit`](https://github.com/fabiospampinato/when-exit) `P-DDD-ISO`: Execute a function right before the process is about to exit.
+- [`when-exit`](https://github.com/fabiospampinato/when-exit) `P-DDD-NODE`: Execute a function right before the process is about to exit.